koppanyh/RSVPlet/README.md

 I decided to make my own RSVP reader, inspired by the beauty of Stutter and the bookmarklet concept of AccelaReader.
 So here it is.

+...
+Also I was bored on the bus going home one day, so writing the first version was a nice little distraction for the 2 hour journey.